vmware/vic-product/docs/user_doc/vic_vsphere_admin/mgmt_network.md

 This example `vic-machine create` command deploys a VCH with the following configuration:

-- Directs public, client, and management traffic to networks `vch1-public`, `vch1-client`, and `vch1-management` respectively.
+- Directs public, client, and management traffic to networks `vic-public`, `vic-client`, and `vic-management` respectively.
 - Sets two DNS servers for use by the public, management, and client networks.
 - Sets a static IP address and subnet mask for the VCH endpoint VM on the public, client, and management networks.
 - Specifies the gateway for the public network.